What is Perthes Disease?

 Perthes Disease Prognosis

 Your physiotherapist can aid in the detection and diagnosis of Perthes disease.
-If your child has had Perthes, the physiotherapy team at PhysioWorks can help your child get back into normal activities and sport and be a child again.
+If your child has had Perthes, the physiotherapy team at PhysioWorks can help your child get back into normal activities and sports and be a child again.

 Common Causes of Hip & Groin Pain